International Diabetes Federation

 Author Paul Hollinrake, Researcher & Trainer in Public Health/14 November 2018

 Today is World Diabetes Day and the theme for 2018-19 is The Family and Diabetes.
 The aim of the International Diabetes Federation (IDF) is to develop materials and implement actions over the course of two years, which include:

 Raising awareness of the impact that diabetes has on the family and the support network.

 To promote the role the family has in the management, care and education of diabetes.

 There are over 425 million people who are currently living with diabetes, of which most are type 2.
 Through healthy lifestyle interventions diabetes is largely preventable.
 This includes addressing diet, sleep, physical activity, stress reduction and maintaining a healthy body weight.
 Other factors include stopping smoking and reducing alcohol.
 Families have an obvious role to play here through role modelling and social support to encourage healthy living.
 This can be facilitated through education programmes and resources.

 It is imperative that families are aware of the signs, symptoms and risk factors for all types of diabetes as this will help in early diagnosis.
 It is estimated that one in two people currently living with type 2 diabetes is undiagnosed.

 Signs and symptoms

-Several risk factors have been associated with type 2 diabetes and include:
+Several risk factors are associated with type 2 diabetes.

-Having family support in diabetes care has been shown to have a positive effect.
+Having family support in diabetes care has shown to have a positive effect.
 Worldwide less than one in four family members have access to effective diabetes education programmes.
-It is therefore important for diabetes self-management that all people with diabetes and their families have access to good quality education such as those delivered by XPERT, this can be delivered via group based or digital programmes which can also provide important emotional support and motivation.
+It is important for diabetes self-management that all people with diabetes and their families have access to good quality education.